kathiravanthilagar31/Basic-ML-Profit-Prediction/README.md

 # Basic-ML-Profit-Prediction
-Developed a model to predict profit using Multiple Linear Regression
+Developed a model to predict profit using ML Algorithms